getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 ## Saved Query

-Although search queries are shareable, you can save them as saved queries. saved queries are visible to the entire organization.
+Although search queries are shareable, you can save them as saved queries.
+Saved queries are visible to the entire organization.
 In other words, saved queries **are not** scoped to the user's account.
 You can find saved queries on the Discover homepage with the avatar of whoever built it.
 Circular Sentry logos indicate pre-built queries.
 You can use either a pre-built query or an existing saved query to create a new saved query.

 ### Creating a new Saved Query